The Wild Racers: Production

 The film was partly funded by Roger Corman.
 Tamara Asseyev was working as Corman's assistant when assigned to help produce the film.

 Haller later said, "That movie began when Roger asked me to develop the script with Chuck Griffith.
 That meant I drove Chuck to Santa Barbara in my car and wouldn’t let him out of the hotel room until he had a certain amount of pages done.
 Then we went to Palm Springs and he’d dry out there.
 We finally ended up in La Jolla writing for a day or so there.
 After a week, we came back with the finished script."

 Haller said the original play was to go to Europe.
 Corman would direct the first unit and Haller would direct second unit – namely, filming all the races on Sunday.
 However, when he got to Europe, Corman had already shot one of the races and told Haller since that Haller knew the script better than Corman did, Haller should direct first unit while Corman did second unit.
 Eventually Corman went home for portions of the shoot.
 Asseyev says Daniel Haller only agreed to direct it if Roger Corman agreed to also finance Haller's pet project, Paddy (1970).
+The races and cars in the filming were not Formula One but were Formula 2 cars.
+Formula 2 cars were limited to 1.6 liters, Formula One had 3-liter engines.
+In this time period, active F1 drivers would also run F2, and other series, to supplement their income.
+The cars driven by the protagonists were the Roy Winkelmann Brabham BT-23's.
+In reality, this team featured future World Champion Jochim Rindt, who also drove for Brabham in F1 in this time period.